andrei0x309/docs-clear-wallet/docs/8_assets-screen.md

 title: Assets Screen
 group: guides
 description: How to use the assets screen
+type: docs
+pageOrder: 5
+# url: ./assets-screen
 ---

 # Assets Screen

 <p class="pb-4">Assets screen lets you view the assets you have in selected account.</p>

-<p class="pb-4">It looks for NFTs, ERC20 tokens on polygon and ethereum and also for POAPs.</p>
+<p class="pb-4">It looks for NFTs, some ERC20 tokens on polygon and ethereum and also for POAPs.</p>

 ## Screenshots